inkVerb/VIP/301-shell/Lesson-03.md

 - Syntax of the `for` line:
   - `for` `Variable` `in` `List`
   - (each item will sequentially be assigned as the value of `$Variable`)
+- A loop "cycle" is often called an "iteration"
 - See usage and examples here: [Tests: for](https://github.com/inkVerb/vip/blob/master/Cheat-Sheets/Tests.md#iii-for-variabl-in-lst)

 ##  `break` & `continue`